-The Company regards succession planning for the chief executive officer as an important management task, and with the aim of making the procedures more objective, timely, and transparent, this matter is discussed by the Nomination and Compensation Advisory Committee, an advisory organ to the Board of Directors that comprises only part-time officers (there are 7 members, 6 of whom are independent officers).
+The Company regards succession planning for the president, who also is the chief executive officer of the Company, as an important management task, and with the aim of making the procedures more objective, timely, and transparent, the matter is considered by the Nomination and Compensation Advisory Committee, an advisory organ to the Board of Directors that comprises only part-time officers (and has 6 members, 5 of whom are independent officers).
 The committee has prescribed the following qualities and attributes required of the Company's chief executive officer, and the representative director and president has made suggestions to the committee concerning the development of successors, the method of nomination, etc., and the committee has accepted these suggestions.

-[Qualities, attributes, etc. required of the Company's chief executive officer]
+[Qualities, attributes, etc. required of the President]